Version 3.x is required to use the LaTeX and color features as demonstrated here – see Quick Start>

 - An overview of the pmath symbols available with this shortcode,

 - A link to the raw shortcode text.
-You can use these shortcode text examples as starter templates for your own blog posts.
+You can use these shortcode text examples as starter templates for your own math publishing needs.

 Enter a shortcode block like this…